Polyxo/node-cctalk/README.md

 Arguments:
 - command: The data sent by the device as a ccCommand.

-**Note:** If you override this function and choose to use ccDevice.sendCommand(), be sure to call this._onData(command) in your implementation.
-Otherwise the internal list of commands will clog up.

 ##### ccDevice.onBusClosed()

 Called by the bus object after the serial port has been closed.